racket/rhombus/rhombus/0000-rhombus.md

 pattern matching.
 However, already-parsed terms will be opaque.
 When the macro transformer for `!` is called, `a` will be bound to a syntax object representing a parsed Rhombus expression, as opposed to an unparsed shrubbery.
-Currently, there's no way for a transformer to inspect a parsed Rhombus expression (except by escaping to Racket).
+Currently, there’s no way for a transformer to inspect a parsed Rhombus expression (except by escaping to Racket).
-When the parsed expression is injected back into an unparsed shrubbery, as happens in `?(factorial(¿a))`, it will later simply parse as itself.
+When the parsed expression is injected back into an unparsed shrubbery, as happens in `'(factorial($a))`, it will later simply parse as itself.

 _The current implementation does not track the category of a parsed